Quick Answer

 Snollo is the better choice if:

-- You own an Apple Watch and want accurate sleep stage data (REM, Deep, Light)
+- You own an Apple Watch and want accurate sleep stage data (REM, Deep, Core)

 - You want listen-back audio clips of snoring events, not just a snore count